 Display repetitions do not improve search efficiency in parallel search tasks

-Gavin Jun Peng Ng, Simona Buetti, Alejandro Lleras
+Gavin Jun Peng Ng, Simona Buetti, Dolcos Sanda, Dolcos Florin, & Alejandro Lleras

+TODO:

+CITE

+Fill in XXX

+Effect sizes

+Figure and table captions

+Better figures (?)

 Introduction

 Contextual cueing is a phenomenon in visual search tasks whereby response times are faster in displays where contextual information is repeated compared to novel displays.
 As the name suggests, there are two elements in contextual cueing.
 Context refers to information that co-occurs with the target, such as the spatial layout (CITE), identity (CITE), or motion trajectory (CITE) of the stimuli in the search display.
 Cueing refers to the guidance of attention.
 Contextual cueing thus refers to situations in which attention is guided by the contextual information that has been learned (CITE).
 Most often, the context is the spatial layout of the stimuli in the search display (e.g. CITE).
 In these experiments, half of the search displays are repeated (i.e. the spatial layout of the search stimuli remains identical throughout the experiment), while the other half would be novel (i.e. the spatial layout is randomly generated each time).
 Response times to repeated displays are faster than to novel displays, suggesting that observers learn the context, which allows their attention to rapidly move to the target location.